 This series is intended for UI managers or supervisors responsible for UI business and human resources functions.
 Others who are interested in gaining this knowledge will be considered, pending space considerations.

-To earn a Business Processes Series certificate, participants must complete the entire core curriculum in a 12-month period.
+The Business Processes Series classes will be provided online using ZOOM.
+To earn a Business Processes Series certificate, participants must complete the entire core curriculum.

 In order to be successful, organizations must recognize the rights and interests of various stakeholders—at the University of Iowa, this includes, not only faculty, students, and staff, but a host of other external constituency groups.
 To be successful in today's work environment, we must incorporate the interests of these constituency groups as it relates to making ethical business decisions.
 In this online course you will learn the key points of the Ethics and Responsibilities Policy, understand expectations of conduct and be able to articulate the implications of a particular decision.

 Enroll in this ICON course by logging into Employee Self Service | My Career | Learning & Development | My Training | Enroll in Courses and search for Ethics or W00329, OR Click the link below.

 Tuesday, October 3, 2023 | 1:00 p.m. – 2:00 p.m.

 This course will set the tone for the UI Business Processes Series by providing a global perspective of how business works at the University of Iowa.
 Gain awareness of our changing environment through exposure to our primary governing and guiding principles.
 Learn how these principles and policies ensure that we are protecting, preserving and enhancing our resources so that we are achieving the missions of our university.
 Understand how these principles affect our roles & responsibilities as UI leaders, managers and employees.
 Finally, you will learn practical information about the University's budget process, sources of funding and the TIER/University Shared Services initiatives.

 Thursday, October 12, 2023 | 1:00 p.m. – 3:00 p.m.